Human-Augment-Analytics/pace-tutorials/pace_contribution_template.md

 ## [Title of Tool/Service/Process]

 ### Overview

+This document has been created by researchers in the [Human-Augmented Analytics Group (HAAG)](https://sites.gatech.edu/human-augmented-analytics-group/) for the benefit of the wider PACE community.

 [Provide 1-2 paragraphs explaining:
 - What this tool/service is
 - Its primary use cases